Two Black Communities in Albany Fight for Answers Amid Official Apathy

 Plunder, marginalization and systemic racism are what came to mind recently for me when I learned about two black communities in Albany, N.Y., the state’s capital, that are being subjected to life-depriving pollution for the benefit of others.
 Both communities are state-designated environmental justice areas, meaning they’ve been identified as being overburdened with a disproportionate share of unhealthy pollution.
 The designation is in part intended to allow greater community input in the permitting and environmental review process.

 In Albany’s predominantly black South End, residents of the Ezra Prentice Homes have been fighting the expansion of Global Companies’ crude oil terminal just yards away from their public housing complex for years.

-Global Companies brings in massive amounts of petroleum on trains from the Bakken fields of North Dakota and then transfers the petroleum to ships and barges in the Hudson River from where it travels to refineries on the East Coast.
+Global Companies brings in petroleum products like ethanol on trains and then transfers the products to ships and barges in the Hudson River from where the substances are carried to refineries on the East Coast.

 The oil terminal is a major source of air pollution, including benzene, a known human carcinogen.

 In 2013, the company applied to expand its operations to handle and heat heavily polluting tar sands oil from Canada.
 Earthjustice filed suit in June 2014 against the tar sands oil project on the grounds that there had not been a sufficient review of potential environmental impacts.
 In May 2015, the state’s Department of Environmental Conservation (DEC) agreed that the tar sands oil application was incomplete and announced its intention to revoke its previous finding that the project would have no significant environmental impacts.